-Do you have questions and concerns about the dental implants process or whether you need an implant?
+Do you have questions and concerns about the dental implants process or whether you need a tooth implant?
 Dr. Goldberg takes time during your complimentary consultation to answer your questions and discuss your concerns.

 We are happy to provide guidance along the way.
 Remember, our office is just a phone call away for any questions you may have throughout the process.

 Do I need to see a separate specialist for placing a dental implant or implant denture?

 Dental implants may be placed by any dentist who holds a license.
 However, some dentists have more training than others.
 Declaring a dentist as an “implant specialist” is something controlled by individual states.
 New Jersey is unclear as to their position on this topic.
 Regardless, credentials oftentimes speak for themselves: Dr. Goldberg is Board Certified as a Diplomate of the American Board of Oral Implantology / Implant Dentistry.
 You will be hard-pressed to find a better trained dental implantologist in the region.